Yuriy962/rsschool-cv/cv.md

 ## Summary
 Hello!
 My name is Yuriy, and I'm from Samara.
 I'm 24.
-I work as web-developer about 2 year.
-Primarily, I worked with PHP and some CMS as Bitrix, ModX, Joomla (etc).
+I work as web-developer about 2 years.
+First of all, I worked with PHP and some CMS as Bitrix, ModX, Joomla (etc).
 But always my goal has been career development in frontend development.
 Thereby I learned HTML, CSS, JavaScript(including jQuery) and became layout specialist.

 My strong points are responsibility, purposefulness, pedantry.
 And I have good analytical skills and clear goal - i want to become strong front-end developer in the world of web-development.